StrawhatRA/NLP-Tweet-Investor/README.md

 ## **Conclusion**
 Joe was able to identify a few 'beat down' stocks from Twitter based on sentiment analysis.
 OLLI was considered the best option available among them.
 Joe has ran the stock pick through his checks and both the TA analysis & decision tree model give him the green light on investing!
 Unfortunately, his Decision Tree model needs some fine tuning as it was not great at predicting daily returns.
+Unfortunately the classification model only yield a 53% accuracy not making very reliable.
+Joe needs to take a better look at his feature selection and engineering and probably use more data to better train his model.